napsternxg/blog/content/git_copy_files_across_repos_keeping_commit_history.md

-Title: Copy Commits Across Git Repositories Keeping Commit History
+Title: Copy Files Across Git Repositories Keeping Commit History
 Date: 2022-09-15 10:20
 Category: posts
 Tags: git
 Slug: git-copy-files-across-repos-keeping-commit-history
 Authors: Shubhanshu Mishra
-Summary: Copy Commits Across Git Repositories Keeping Commit History
+Summary: Copy Files Across Git Repositories Keeping Commit History

 Sometimes we would like to move files between two git repositories, namely, `repo1` to `repo2`.
 Here, both the repos do not share a commit history and may have a very different directory structure.